-These short lectures aim at delineating the main issues while providing the grounds for in-depth deliberation and interactive discussion.
-Moreover, participants will also benefit from group work during which will be involved in valuation and assessment as well as drafting exercises.
+The whole training course aims at delineating the main issues while providing the grounds for in-depth deliberation and interactive discussion.
+The participants will be presented with real life examples of commercial and technology contracts and/or specific clauses and provisions and will benefit from participating in discussions as well as assessment and drafting exercises.

-The core of the training course is useful for any framework, since it is mainly driven towards raising the most important principles and issues when drafting commercial contracts, while offering certain fundamental tips.
-Occasionally, we draw provisions from Cyprus law, purely to exemplify the interaction between law and contract-drafting and the legal implications thereof.
+The core of the training course is useful for any framework, since it is mainly driven towards raising the most important principles and issues when drafting or reviewing commercial contracts, including specific technology clauses or provisions, while offering certain fundamental tips.
+The trainer takes the opportunity to draw provisions from the common law, Cyprus and EU law, purely to exemplify the interaction between law and contract-drafting and the legal implications thereof.
 This is a more practical course, since we are not going to teach participants contract law.
-Instead, the purpose of the course is to help drafters identify the necessary substantive provisions that should be included in a contract.
+Instead, the purpose of the course is to help drafters identify the necessary substantive provisions that should be included in a commercial contract.
 The main takeaway from the course is that provisions should be included in contracts by design and not by accident.

-Participants will also benefit from feedback at the end of the programme and take away the knowledge gained to be transferred to their workplace.
+Participants will also benefit from feedback based on real-life practise and experience at the end of the programme and take away the knowledge gained to be transferred to their workplace.

 This programme may be approved for up to 14 CPD units in Law.
 Eligibility criteria and CPD Units are verified directly by your association, regulator or other bodies which you hold membership.

 The Cyprus Bar Association (CyBAR) has confirmed that this programme is accredited for 14 CPD units.

 This course is ideal for those involved in contract negotiating, drafting or reviewing as well as those responsible for auditing, approving, or managing any part/s of the contracts created by the organisation.